Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 }
 ```

+{% note info %}
+**Design note: thread explosion.** GCD's worker model creates a new thread whenever a queue has ready work and no available worker.
+Under I/O-bound load this can exceed the kernel's thread limit and crash the process.
+Swift Concurrency's cooperative pool (§Mental model) exists primarily to fix this — the same workload becomes thousands of suspended tasks sharing a small pool of threads, not thousands of parked threads.
+{% endnote %}

 ---

 ## 4. `OperationQueue` and `Operation`

 Object-oriented task abstraction (iOS 2.0 / macOS 10.5, 2007).
 Originally built on threads, reimplemented on top of GCD in iOS 4.0 / macOS 10.6 (2009) when `BlockOperation` was also added.
 Adds dependency graphs, priorities, KVO-observable state, and built-in cancellation.

+**Why this still exists:** GCD added blocks but dropped Operation's structured cancellation, KVO state, and dependency graphs.
+Swift Concurrency replaces both with typed return values, structured cancellation, and compile-time isolation — and is the right answer for new code. `OperationQueue` survives because Apple frameworks still hand them out, and because explicit dependency graphs (rare) remain easier to read here than in a `TaskGroup`.

 ### Basic usage